I collect old quotations. Wise words left by sages.

 * * * * *

-I plan to post some of my favorite quotes as printables – just in case you’d like to make your own collection of Sage Sayings, I'm posting printable versions on my Resource page.
+If you'd like to make your own collection of Sage Sayings, I'm posting printable versions on my Resource page.
 Print them out - post them on a clipboard, or slap them into your journal, or stick them in a card, or frame them to display.
 Simple words can stir our hearts!